Brisbane. August 15 1866

 After an hours rest we started again, at night we stopped by a little river and there was no time to build a shanty we had to light a fire and lie down by it, and the fewer that got around the fire the better, three lighted a fire and made our tea together and then lie down by it, somehow or another I managed to sleep very well, although when I woke in the morning the cape I laid on was white with frost.

-Our number looked very small, so they counted and found only fourty instead on one hundred and sixteen a few of us then were in front but the rest were behind, we had not rested long when we saw a man on horseback come galloping round a point, he was welcomed with a shout it was Mr Strong the superintendent of the light house, he said he had started with some biscuits for us as soon as he could find a horse, for they had let them run wild.
+Our number looked very small, so they counted and found only forty instead on one hundred and sixteen, a few of them were in front but the rest were behind.
+We had not rested long when we saw a man on horseback come galloping round a point.
+He was welcomed with a shout, it was Mr Spong the superintendent of the light house.
+He said that two of the men had walked all night, and got to the lighthouse in the morning, and he said he had started with some biscuits for us as soon as he could find a horse, for they let them run wild.

 Oh hard times come again no more.